LarsEKrueger/forthy-two/README.md

 You don't actually want to program in this language.
 Ever.
 Trust me.
 I wrote it.

 If you want to understand why, see the tutorial in `doc/tutorial.md` for an introduction to the language.

-Should this be not enough to frighten you off, see the language reference manual in `doc/reference.md`.
 As soon as you understand the full extent of this language, you'll see Cthulhu on your toast.
 Or his lesser known brother, Bob.

 ## What does the language actually look like?